Thushar-Sreenivas/create-react-boilerplate/README.md

 };
 ```

-Now add a story for `ErrorFallback` component in `ErrorFallback.stories.tsx`
+Now add a story for `ErrorFallback` component in `components/generics/ErrorFallback/ErrorFallback.stories.tsx`
 ```javascript
 import React from "react";
 import { ErrorFallback } from "../components/generics";